Neutral equation

 This population then comprises

-In a finite population with effective size Ne AND some degree of inbreeding, the inbreeding coefficient F at time t (Ft) is related to that in the previous generation Ft-1 by a recursion equation,
+In a finite population with effective size Ne AND some degree of inbreeding, the inbreeding coefficient F in the current generation at time t (Ft) is related to that in the previous generation Ft-1 by a recursion equation,

 .

 The first term applies to inbred individuals, the second to non-inbred individuals, as follows.
-[Notice that this term is the same as the first equation, above].
 The expectation of drawing

-any particular allele once is 1 / 2Ne.
-If that allele occurs in an inbred individual, then the expectation that the second allele is identical by descent with the first is necessarily 1.
-Otherwise, the expectation that the second allele chosen is not the same as the first is (1 - 1/2Ne).
-In this case, the probability that the second allele drawn would be identical with the first would by definition be zero, except that some fraction of the population was inbred in the previous generation Ft-1, so the probability of identity by descent is modified.
-The recursion equation then continues to similar terms for t-2, t-3, and so on.
-Considering the whole series, the inbreeding coefficient at equilibrium Fe is Ft = Ft-1 = Fe .
-[The form of the equation is identical with that previously used to estimate the expectations of f(AA) & f(BB) under inbreeding].
+any particular allele once is 1 / (2Ne).
+As above, if that allele occurs in an inbred individual, then the expectation that the second allele is identical by descent with the first is necessarily 1.
+Otherwise, for non-inbred individuals, the expectation that the second allele chosen is not the same as the first is (1 - 1/(2Ne)).
+However, some fraction of the population at time t was inbred in the previous generation.
+Call this Ft-1, and the probability of identity by descent is increased by that factor.
+The recursion equation then continues to similar terms for Ft-2, Ft-3, and so on.
+Considering the whole series, the inbreeding coefficient at equilibrium Feq is Ft = Ft-1 = Feq .
+[The form of the recursion equation is identical with that previously used to estimate the expectations of f(AA) & f(BB) under inbreeding].

-Now consider how mutation changes the probability of identity by descent.
+Now consider how mutation changes the probability of observing two alleles identical by descent, but not by allelic state.
 The expectation that any single allele mutates is

 µ.
 Among individuals with alleles identical by descent, the expectation that neither allele mutates (and thus remain identical by descent with each other) is (1 - µ)2.
-At equilibrium Fe,
+At equilibrium Feq,

 Expanding, and neglecting µ2 terms